RedHatNordicsSA/linux4win/content/lab0.md

 * A computer with a connection to the Internet.
 * One of the supported browsers: Firefox, Chrome or Microsoft Edge.

+# :exclamation: Your powers and breaking things
+You have complete administrator access in your systems.
+If you do not properly read the instructions or if you do things which you do not fully understand, it is ```very``` easy to break your system.

+If you break your system, you get to keep all the pieces.

 # Your environment

 Here is a view of your lab-environment: